George Teamoh: Early life

 Teamoh recalled "Slavery was so interwoven at that time in the very ligaments of the that to assail it from any quarter was not only a herculean task, but on requiring great consideration caution and comprehensiveness."
 He goes onto say "At that I was occasionally at work in the Navy Yard, and with hundreds of others in my condition felt to remain there rather than being worse situated or sold.

 Despite the hardships, Teamoth learned his trade at Norfolk Navy Yard with master ship caulker, and slaveholder, Peter Teabeault aka Peter Teabo.
 Teamoth was paid about a dollar and sixty-two cents a day; he noted white caulkers typically received two dollars a day.
 Still Teamoth was able to save some money and continued to work at the Norfolk for many years.

 In 1839 the Navy Department attempted to stop the practice of white shipyard mechanics leasing their enslaved laborers to the shipyards.
-The response from the shipyard came quickly on 21 June 1839 Commodore Lewis Warrington wrote to Secretary of the Navy James K. Paulding a letter to request this action be deferred.
+The response from the shipyard came quickly on 21 June 1839 Commodore Lewis Warrington wrote to Secretary of the Navy James Kirke Paulding a letter to request this action be deferred.
 He enclosed memorial (petition) from the navy yard master mechanics and workmen.
 One of the signatories was master ship caulker Peter Teabo.
 If Warrington believed, this would end the practice, he was wrong, for enslaved labor continued to be employed at Norfolk Navy Yard, hence the atmosphere was often tense.